w3f/polkadot-wiki/docs/learn/learn-xcvm.md

   non-fungible assets, and in the case of a fungible asset, it represents some defined amount of the asset.

-- A `MultiLocation` is a relative identifier, meaning that it can only be used to define the relative path between two locations, and cannot generally be used to refer to a location universally.
+- A `MultiLocation` is a relative identifier, meaning that it can only be used to define the the relative path between two locations, and cannot generally be used to refer to a location universally.